SuperAlphaJohn/IPA_Dozententool_JonBrunke/Documentation/Readme.txt

 This folder contains the documentations detailing the environment in which the project was performed, the analyzation of it and other aspects.
+Because the data which is processed in this project is not public I had to censor certains parts of the documentations.